sgdxbc/dsys/scripts/notes.md

 EC2 notes

 Current scripts launch EC2 instances with random (i.e., DHCP-assigned) private IPs.
 This is a trade-off for launching performance.
 If specifying private IP during launching, only one instance can be launched per request, and AWS effectively capped request rate to 2/second.
 All protocols I can think about do not require special IP patterns (i.e. it is possible to pass all IPs a node cares about to the node through e.g. command line).

+According to AWS document launching/terminating instances seems to have similar latency and rate limitation compare to starting/stopping instances.
+So the scripts implement management for one-shot instances to reduce complexity.
+For example, the `setup` method assumes freshly launched instances and there's no method to revert the setup.
+Although currently all setup can be reverted by a reboot.

 The scripts make heavy use of SSH.
 To work around various login issues caused by launching and terminating instances, add this to SSH configuration

 ```
 Host * !github.com